How to Clean Your Mattress

 How Often Should You Replace Your Mattress?

-Most items that need replacing have a way of letting us know, like the sour stench of milk or the pancake-like soles of your favorite tennis shoes.
-From warranties to expiration dates, we can generally use clues to get a sense of a product’s lifespan.
+Most items that need replacing have a way of letting us know.
+From warranties to expiration dates, context clues usually give us a sense of a product’s lifespan.
 But what about your mattress?
-It’s something you use daily […]
+How long does a mattress last—and when will you know it’s time to hit the hay on a new one?
+Because the […]